TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

 Just because they (I) couldn't keep track of all the dependencies.

 Well there **Is A Better Way**™.
-[ReactiveUI](https://github.com/reactiveui/ReactiveUI) which uses [Reactive Extensions](https://github.com/Reactive-Extensions/Rx.NET) (Rx) allows us to create a pipeline effect for our depdency properties.
+[ReactiveUI](https://github.com/reactiveui/ReactiveUI) which uses [Reactive Extensions](https://github.com/Reactive-Extensions/Rx.NET) (Rx) allows us to create a pipeline effect for our notifications.

 I'll show the complete viewmodel before we make any changes:
 {% gist TheAngryByrd/4feb42e5a8ee173e0f77/d41f016e14afbbcc6e27f945bbef8452c0b5e0c8 %}

+First, we'll get ReactiveUI from NuGet.
+Then we'll replace our INotifyChanged with ReactiveObject.
+That forces us to change the setters.
+That's ok, there's a nice method for checking for update changed and raise all in one call.  this.RaiseAndSetIfChanged().

+{% gist TheAngryByrd/4feb42e5a8ee173e0f77/74b80644b268247f820caefd4ca8bbbfa13627f5 %}

+Ok, but now we're back to not notifying the FullName or Sentence properties.
+Right, we need to talk about some more ReactiveUI first.
+Specifically, WhenAnyValue and ToProperty.

+WhenAnyValue allows us to get notified when a property changes.

+{% highlight csharp %}
+var fullName = this.WhenAnyValue(x => x.FirstName, x => x.LastName, (first, last) => new {first,last})
+{% endhighlight %}